Amino21786/fomlads-group-project/README.md

 ## Interface instructions

-Main command for plots and results python main.py <DATA FILE> <COMMAND LINE OPTIONS/FLAGS>
+Main command for plots and results
-python main.py MobilePricingUpdated.csv
+'python main.py <DATA FILE> <COMMAND LINE OPTIONS/FLAGS>' 'python main.py MobilePricingUpdated.csv'

 ## Reproducing the results
 For the duration of the running of the code (the main file command), it takes roughly around 3 minutes and 30 seconds, depending on your machine.